VadimBrodsky/blog/_posts/2016-08-25-top-7-reasons-to-try-vuejs.md

 ## #7 Future Facing

 One of the biggest counterpoints I can see against Vue.js is the size of the team devoted to it.
 It does not have Facebook’s or Google’s coffers at it’s disposal to fund Evan’s time.
 And hey he is a guy, so the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) does not work in Vue’s favour.
-But Evan is taking stability very seriously, the Vue.js [community is growing](http://blog.evanyou.me/2015/12/20/vuejs-2015-in-review/) and the [Patron Campaign](https://medium.com/the-vue-point/the-state-of-vue-1655e10a340a#.oukvd6nrt) is going strong.
+But Evan is taking stability very seriously, the Vue.js [community is growing](http://blog.evanyou.me/2015/12/20/vuejs-2015-in-review/) and the [Patreon Campaign](https://medium.com/the-vue-point/the-state-of-vue-1655e10a340a#.oukvd6nrt) is going strong.

 There are many good things on the [horizon for Vue](https://medium.com/the-vue-point/announcing-vue-js-2-0-8af1bde7ab9#.7x1xc4vev), the new release Vue 2.0 is now in RC sate and it offers many performance improvement with an implementation of a Virtual DOM.
 This change ought to bring up to a 4X performance improvement for Vue.